Kate Shkodzik, a medical specialist at Flo, answers the most commonly asked questions about periods.

-Why do women have periods every month?
+Why do we get periods every month?

-How many months without a period is normal?
+How long without a period is normal?

 Is it normal to have periods twice a month?

 For menstrual cycles that are 21 days long, it’s possible to have a period twice during one calendar month.
 However, bleeding twice or more during one menstrual cycle, blood after sex, or bleeding that stops and then starts again after several days could indicate a health issue.

 Hormonal imbalance, ovarian cysts, endometriosis, uterine fibroids, pelvic inflammatory disease, and cervical neoplasia can cause irregular bleeding.
 If there is any bloody vaginal discharge outside of a normal period, visit a health care provider to find out what’s causing it.